 By the end of this activity you will be able to: Identify burning and hazards of burning.

-Changes that occur when most materials are burned are not reversible
+1. When materials are burned, new materials are formed.
+Changes that occur when most materials are burned are not reversible.

 Burning something is an irreversible change – you cannot get the original material back once it has been burned.

 Some materials burn more easily than others.
 Materials which burn easily are flammable.
 Look for labels on clothes and furniture which warn you if the material can catch fire easily.

 Flammable and inflammable both mean the same thing: inflammable is not the opposite of flammable.